phatgolo/GameTutorial/section0/README.md

 pgzrun.go()
 ```

-This means that we call a method called `go` from the `pgzrun` module.
-The parantheses `()` tells the computer that you want to run the method.
+This means that we call a function called `go` from the `pgzrun` module.
+The parantheses `()` tells the computer that you want to run the function.

 Your complete code should now look like this: